freemindlabsinc/IntelliBlog/README.md

 ### Status

-- :warning: This repo has just been made public and it's still under **heavy** development.
-Consider it a work in progress.
+- :warning: This repo has just been made public and it's still **under development**.
+Consider it a work in progress for now.
-- :white_flag: This and other documentation is still being written and updated: do not expect perfection nor completeness, yet.
+- :white_flag: This and other documentation is still being written and updated: do not expect perfection nor completeness yet.

 Our target date for the first usable release is **Aug 16th**, but don't be surprised by delays :smiley:.